 Another Shan dish, myae oh meeshay is a vegetarian favourite.
 Best described as a bunch of vegetables cooked in a clay pot, myae oh meeshay typically starts with rice noodles, which are then added to a spicy sauce and topped with handfuls of whatever vegetables are around.
 Due to the sheer amount of food in one portion of myae oh meeshay, it is often shared with someone else along with a small order of fried tofu.

-Story by Edward Moore
+By Edward Moore